Fehmarcos/Battleships/README.md

 ## About

-### This is a project developed during de software manutenning discipline on UTFPR software engineering degree.
-The original base project can be found in: https://sourceforge.net/projects/vgt-battleships/
+### This project is a fork from a previous iteration of this project, found in https://github.com/FelipePardim/Battleships .
+Our project focuses on QoL changes, such as giving you the ability to rename ships, adding a proper end screen, fixing window sizes and adding custom sounds.

 ---